An Adversarial Perspective on Machine Unlearning for AI Safety: Additional details on knowledge extraction methods

 \subsection{Finetuning}

 Hyperparameters used for finetuning as knowledge extraction method are in Table \ref{tab:finetuning_params}.

-For RMU we use WMPD's \texttt{bio-forget-corpus} (abstracts) as forget set, WMPD's \texttt{bio-retain-corpus} as retain set, and Wikitext as retain set with lowest mutual information.
+For RMU we use WMDP's \texttt{bio-forget-corpus} (abstracts) as forget set, WMDP's \texttt{bio-retain-corpus} as retain set, and Wikitext as retain set with lowest mutual information.
 For cybersecurity setting we use the cyber counterparts of the first two datsets.
 For actual finetuning we use the following template:

 Note that we use empty system prompt because it is the default choice for Zephyr-7B-$\beta$\footnote{\url{https://github.com/huggingface/alignment-handbook/blob/87cc800498b17432cfb7f5acb5e9a79f15c867fc/src/alignment/data.py\#L38}}.